How to Get College Scholarships in 2024 (+Mistakes to Avoid)

 Bonus: Becoming a great student is all about building good habits.
 If you want to learn how to build good habits and break bad ones, download my free Ultimate Guide to Habits.

 Ethnic organizations of all stripes tend to offer scholarships.
 These can help you earn hundreds — if not thousands — in scholarship money.
-Many of these are ethnicity-based, meaning that you’ll have to be a certain race or background in order to qualify for the scholarship.
+Many of these are ethnicity-based, meaning that you’ll have to be a certain race or background to qualify for the scholarship.
 A few suggestions:

 - Asian & Pacific Islander American Scholarship Fund